feston/recettes/pain.md

     flour, a good base is to use no more than one third (of the total flour weight) of "heavy" flour (other than plain white).

+[^3]:
+    You have quite some latitude in terms of cooking duration.
+Less cooked will contain more humidity, and as such will be softer and more elastic.
+Also, you will be able to keep it for longer before it becomes hopelessly hard.
+On the other hand, it's harder to grill and some may find it heavier to digest.
+    Some also just prefer the texture of a more cooked bread.